iamgauravkhanna/hands-on-dsa-python/README.md

 * **Creating arrays:**
     * Using the `list` constructor
     * Using list comprehension
-    * Using the numpy.array Function (for NumPy arrays)
 * **Accessing elements:**
     * Using index
 * **Modifying elements:**